 No portion of the IRF or income thereof shall accrue to the general fund of the NG or to any of its agencies or instrumentalities, including government-owned or controlled corporations, except as may be allowed under the SS Act of 2018.
-It also provides that no portion of the IRF shall be invested for any purpose or in any instrument, institution or industry over and above the prescribed cumulative ceilings as follows: 60 per cent in private securities, 5 per cent in housing, 30 per cent in real estate related investments, 25 per cent in short and medium-term member loans, 30 per cent in government financial institutions and corporations, 15 per cent in any particular industry and 7.5 per cent in foreign-currency denominated investments, 5 per cent in private-sponsored infrastructure projects without guarantee, 5 per cent in private and governmentsponsored infrastructure projects.
+It also provides that no portion of the IRF shall be invested for any purpose or in any instrument, institution or industry over and above the prescribed cumulative ceilings as follows: 60 per cent in private securities, 5 per cent in housing, 30 per cent in real estate related investments, 25 per cent in short and medium-term member loans, 30 per cent in government financial institutions and corporations, 15 per cent in any particular industry and 7.5 per cent in foreigncurrency denominated investments, 5 per cent in privatesponsored infrastructure projects without guarantee, 5 per cent in private and government-sponsored infrastructure projects with guarantee, 5 per cent in private and governmentsponsored infrastructure projects.